autarky/framework/README.md

 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.

+### Contact

+Feel free to open an issue on GitHub if you have any problems or suggestions.
+Alternatively (or additionally), you may want to ask on [Stack Overflow](http://stackoverflow.com) using the ["autarky" tag](http://stackoverflow.com/questions/ask?tags=autarky,php).

+Contact [Andreas Lutro](https://github.com/anlutro) personally for potential security issues.

 ### License

 The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).
 See the [LICENSE](LICENSE) file included for more information.